-Now, we can give a definite answer as to why John recorded this event... but that still doesn't answer why Jesus responds to Mary this way!
+Now, we can give a definite answer as to why John recorded this event.
+But that still doesn't answer why Jesus responds to Mary this way!
 (Bummer.)

 A clue is likely found in the fact that John wants us to believe something very specific about Jesus; namely, that He is the Christ.

-If you sit and read the Gospel of John from beginning to end, you'll notice that Jesus is always consumed with doing the will of His Father (e.g. John 4:34; 5:30; 6:38-40; 7:16-17) and that He has a clear vision of His purpose in coming to Earth through Mary's womb (e.g. John 1:1-14; 12:27): He came to die for the sin of the world by laying down His life (e.g. John 1:29; 10:11-18; 15:13).
+If you sit and read the Gospel of John from beginning to end you'll notice that Jesus is always consumed with doing the will of His Father (e.g. John 4:34; 5:30; 6:38-40; 7:16-17).
+He has a clear vision of His purpose in coming to Earth through Mary's womb (e.g. John 1:1-14; 12:27).
+He came to die for the sin of the world by laying down His life (e.g. John 1:29; 10:11-18; 15:13).

 8 tn Grk “Woman, what to me and to you?” (an idiom).
 The phrase τί ἐμοὶ καὶ σοί, γύναι (ti emoi kai soi, gunai) is Semitic in origin.
 The equivalent Hebrew expression in the Old Testament had two basic meanings: (1) When one person was unjustly bothering another, the injured party could say “What to me and to you?” meaning, “What have I done to you that you should do this to me?”
 (Judg 11:12, 2 Chr 35:21, 1 Kgs 17:18).
 (2) When someone was asked to get involved in a matter he felt was no business of his, he could say to the one asking him, “What to me and to you?” meaning, “That is your business, how am I involved?”
 (2 Kgs 3:13, Hos 14:8).
 Option (1) implies hostility, while option (2) implies merely disengagement.
 Mere disengagement is almost certainly to be understood here as better fitting the context (although some of the Greek Fathers took the remark as a rebuke to Mary, such a rebuke is unlikely).

-My interpretation of this passage in John 2 is that Jesus didn't change the water into wine because Mary asked Him to, but instead because it was time to begin His public ministry and so He did this "sign" so His disciples would believe (John 2:11).
-I think John included this passage because it demonstrates an important principle that even though Jesus always honored His mother in fulfillment of the Scriptures (John 19:28) He did not take orders from her, but only from His Father.
-Here, it just so happens that He ended up doing what she asked, but only because it lined up with His Father's will for beginning His public ministry.
+My interpretation of this passage in John 2 is that Jesus didn't change the water into wine because Mary asked Him to.
+Instead, He did it because it was time to begin His public ministry.
+He did this sign so His disciples would believe in Him (John 2:11).
+I think John included this passage because it demonstrates an important principle.
+Even though Jesus always honored His mother in fulfillment of the Scriptures (John 19:28), He did not take orders from her but only from His Father.
+Here, it just so happens that He ended up doing what she asked but only because it lined up with His Father's will for beginning His public ministry.

-A lesson for us in this could be as follows: sometimes our desires line up with the will of God, but Jesus sought only to do the will of God (no matter who was asking!).
+A lesson for us in this could be as follows: sometimes our desires line up with the will of God but Jesus sought only to do the will of God (no matter who was asking).